cybercondor18/cybercondor18/README.md

 # 💫 About Shivang :
 I’m a passionate student pursuing a Bachelor of Technology at the Indian Institute of Information Technology, Nagpur.
-With a strong interest in technology, design, and problem-solving, I thrive on exploring new challenges and expanding my skillset.<br><br>🔭 Currently Working On<br>Developing my technical skills through MERN Stack projects.<br>Exploring the fascinating world of Blockchain technology.<br><br>🌱 Currently Learning<br>Advanced web development and honing my competitive programming skills.<br>Building a foundation for future explorations into Machine Learning and Data Science.<br><br>👯 Looking to Collaborate On<br>Innovative tech projects, especially in MERN Stack development, Blockchain, or UI/UX design.<br>Hackathons and coding competitions to solve real-world problems.<br><br>🤔 Looking for Help With<br>Gaining deeper insights into Blockchain use cases and applications.<br>Guidance and mentorship as I dive into Machine Learning and Data Science.<br><br>
+With a strong interest in technology, design, and problem-solving, I thrive on exploring new challenges and expanding my skillset.<br><br>Currently Working On<br>Developing my technical skills through MERN Stack projects.<br>Exploring the fascinating world of Blockchain technology.<br><br>Currently Learning<br>Advanced web development and honing my competitive programming skills.<br>Building a foundation for future explorations into Machine Learning and Data Science.<br><br>Looking to Collaborate On<br>Innovative tech projects, especially in MERN Stack development, Blockchain, or UI/UX design.<br>Hackathons and coding competitions to solve real-world problems.<br><br>Looking for Help With<br>Gaining deeper insights into Blockchain use cases and applications.<br>Guidance and mentorship as I dive into Machine Learning and Data Science.<br><br>

 <hr>
 <h1 align="center">Coding Platforms</h1>